Hi i'm Malcolm

 Be familiar with the natural history of the subject

-Minimize our impact on the landscape by following the “Leave No Trace – Pack It In, Pack it Out
+Minimize my impact on the landscape by following the “Leave No Trace – Pack It In, Pack it Out

 Image manipulation must never alter essential content in such a way that it either misrepresents actual events, or deceives the intended audience